reactjs/react-rails/README.md

 _(It will also be mounted by the [UJS](#ujs) on page load.)_

-Server rendering is powered by [`ExecJS`](https://github.com/rails/execjs) and subject to some requiments:
+Server rendering is powered by [`ExecJS`](https://github.com/rails/execjs) and subject to some requirements:

 - `react-rails` must load your code.
 By convention, it uses `server_rendering.js`, which was created by the install task.
 This file must include your components _and_ their dependencies (eg, Underscore.js).